What is CROHMIQ® brand fabric?

 What is a Type D FIBC?

 Type D FIBC do not require grounding to provide safe, effective protection from hazardous static discharges.
 The fabric has antistatic properties that dissipate the static charges safely to prevent small sparks and potentially explosive discharges.
-CROHMIQ's design engineers invented Type D technology and was awarded its first patent in 1995.
+CROHMIQ's design engineers invented Type D technology, which is protected by multiple patents and patents pending.
 CENELEC created the Type D FIBC classification after the introduction of the revolutionary CROHMIQ technology.

 Why is a Type D FIBC preferable to a Type C FIBC?